Initiatives for All Stakeholders Environment

 Information disclosure

 We are committed to disclosing information on our CO2 emissions.
-As we carry out our business activities primarily online, the calculation of Scope 2 CO2 emissions covers our main offices in Japan while the calculation of Scope 3 emissions covers the cloud service providers we contract for online research services, as well as other emissions for which calculations are possible.
+As the Groupʼs business activities are primarily carried out online, the calculation of CO2 emissions covers our main offices in Japan and our cloud service providers (contracted for online research services), plus paper consumption at our main offices.

 Goals